derkiner/Iyzico_Practicum_Frontend-Projects/Week_3/Assignment_3/README.md

 ## Features:
 - Clean Code Principles (Detailed Notes & Meaningful Variable Names)
 - CSS styling on the existing project
-- 'px' values are replaced with 'rem' ones
-('rem' figures are more responsive.
+- In CSS, 'px' values are replaced with 'rem' ones on purpose (Reason: It is known that 'rem' figures are more responsive.
 Here is my article/detailed analysis on this topic: https://www.freecodecamp.org/news/override-root-font-size-for-a-better-user-experience/)

 <hr>